abdrahmansoltan/Learning-Notes/JavaScript/03-DOM.md

   - **`KeyboardEvent`**
   - **`CustomEvent`**
 - We should use them instead of `new Event` if we want to create such events.
 For instance, `new MouseEvent("click")`
+- they cover most important user interface events and how to work with them.

+More reference and info about (mouse events, drag & drop, pointer events, keyboard, scrolling event) here [javascript.info/event-details](https://javascript.info/event-details)

 ---